+We conclude this introduction with some remarks on the main theorems and their context in the literature.

 \begin{rem} \ \begin{enumerate}[(1)] \item The author's original motivation for classifying finite block-faithful $2$-by-block-transitive actions is an application to groups acting on infinite locally finite trees.
 Specifically, if $T$ is a locally finite tree and the closed subgroup $G \le \Aut(T)$ acts $2$-transitively on the space of ends $\partial T$ of $T$, it is not hard to see that each vertex stabilizer $G(v)$ acts $2$-by-block-transitively on $\partial T$, where the blocks correspond to the neighbours of $v$ in $T$; since there are finitely many blocks, one obtains a quotient $2$-by-block-transitive action on a finite set.
-This application to groups acting on trees will be developed in a separate article (\cite{Reid}).
+This application to groups acting on trees is developed in a separate article (\cite{Reid}).

 \item By taking $G$ up to isomorphism as a permutation group, in the cases that $G$ has socle $\PSL_{n+1}(q)$ for $n \ge 2$, we are effectively ignoring the distinction between the set $P_n(q)$ of lines in $\Fb^{n+1}_q$ and the set $P^*_n(q)$ of $n$-dimensional subspaces of $\Fb^{n+1}_q$, which yield isomorphic permutation groups (via the inverse transpose automorphism of $G$) but not equivalent $G$-sets (in other words, the corresponding point stabilizers are not conjugate in $G$).